 Smokey on Engine Co 3 Seagrave

-Northside Temple Street Firehouse: Battalion Chief Michael Fleming, "Smokey" and Company members: Tour 4, Battalion 3, Engine 4 and Ladder 2
+Northside Temple Street Firehouse: Battalion Chief Michael Fleming, "Smokey" and Company members: Tour 4, Battalion 3, Engine 4 and Ladder 2.
+Smokey was adopted from the Newark Humane Society.

 L-R: Captain Tony Maldonado, F/F Robert Stemmler.
 F/F Carlos Pagan, F/F Glenn Calamita,